 1 Execution site(s)

-Anna T. recalls: "It was in the summer.
+Hanna O., born in 1926, recalls: "It was in the summer.
 Nobody knew anything!
-We were just told that prisoners of war had been brought here and that they were digging something in a sandpit.
+We were just told that prisoners of war were brought here and that they were digging something in a sandpit.
 But nobody knew what it was.
 One day, it was in the middle of the summer, we heard the shooting!
 The houses in the center of the ghetto were on fire!
-The Jews took all their best things from the houses to the center of the ghetto and set them on fire!
+The Jews took all of their best things from the houses to the center of the ghetto and set them on fire!
 Then we understood that something was going to happen."
-(Witness N°1398, interviewed in Varkovychi, on April 3, 2012).
+(Testimony N°1396, interviewed in Varkovychi, on April 3, 2012).

 "One day, I was among the ones led to the pit and saw how the shootings took place.
 I managed to run away and I hid.
 I did not see how my daughter was shot.
-But I know that they were all shot like that at that time.
+But I know that they were all shot like that at the time.
 My mother, my sister Fäge, and many cousins were among them.
 We were a big family.
 They were all killed."
-(Deposition of Grünstein, Jewish survivor, made in Ramat Gan, on June 17, 1965, B162-5211).
+[Deposition of Mr. Grünstein, a Jewish survivor, made in Ramat Gan, on June 17, 1965, B162-5211]

 Do you have additional information regarding a village that you would like to share with Yahad ?

 Please contact us at firstname.lastname@example.org

 or by calling Yahad – In Unum at +33 (0) 1 53 20 13 17